rezamarzban/electromagnetic/E/README.md

 ];
 ```

-It's equivalent in python is `ElectricField_RadiatingDipole_V2.py` code.
+Its equivalent code in python is `ElectricField_RadiatingDipole_V2.py` code.

-Please be note that another python code, The `ElectricField_RadiatingDipole.py` code, is educational and not real.
+Please be noticed that another python code, The `ElectricField_RadiatingDipole.py` code animation, is normalized and educational.